- Our Work

 TWF is an organization that makes things happen.
 One can see results whether it is an “on-the-ground” project or the enlightenment of individuals when they begin to understand the things they can do to protect our waters, no matter how small or how simple.
 Through education & showing results, TWF is making our huge watershed a better place to work & live & visit.

 I have been around the lakes most of my life, both as a “laker” & as a full-time resident.
 It is heart-warming to know that an organization — TWF — is working to protect & improve our watershed.
 TWF is making a difference.

-Career or former career/position: Assistant Director at the Lilly Center for Lakes & Streams at Grace College
+Career: Assistant Director at the Lilly Center for Lakes & Streams at Grace College

 What I value about TWF: As an undergraduate student, TWF provided me with my first professional opportunity to combine and refine my interests of nonprofits and freshwater biology.
 I was able to learn about the structure and management of nonprofits in the context of a dynamic, scientific setting that involves local residents and governmental agencies.
 To this day, TWF continues to give me and other volunteers many outlets to make meaningful connections with those in our community that our work affects.

 What is your favorite part about being involved with TWF?
 TWF works tirelessly to make environmental best practices accessible to anyone.
 From presentations for young children at summer camps to informational sessions with local leaders, the information TWF conveys is understandable and relevant to those that take the time to consider it, resulting in a significant positive impact in our area.